yuhko-msft/microsoft-graph-docs/api-reference/beta/api/windowsupdates-updatableasset-enrollassets.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Enroll an updatable asset in update management by the deployment service.
+Enroll updatable assets in update management by the deployment service.

 An [azureADDevice](../resources/windowsupdates-azureaddevice.md) can be enrolled in update management; an [updatableAssetGroup](../resources/windowsupdates-updatableassetgroup.md) cannot be enrolled in update management.

 Enrolling an Azure AD device in update management automatically creates an Azure AD device object if it does not already exist.

+You can also use the method [enrollAssetsById](windowsupdates-updatableasset-enrollassetsbyid).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).